A Positive Quote for Now

 Picture related to the title of the story

-With permission, I have extracted this picture-quote from the website of Jeff Bullas.
+With permission, I've extracted this picture-quote from the website of Jeff Bullas.
 All rights reserved worldwide.

-Sharing stories has always been the internal force driving me.
-I first narrated a story way back in 1998 to columns of unoccupied desks in a classroom of my primary school.
-Though no one was applauding me for my suspenseful story, I enjoyed the experience.
-The story wasn't of my own making; I had heard it on TV.
+I first told a story way back in 1998 to, well, my classroom when it was empty at luch hour.
+Though no one was applauding me, I enjoyed the experience.
+But the story wasn't of my own making; I had heard it on TV.

-It's not until I joined Starehe Boys' Centre in 2002 for my high school education that I had opportunities to share stories with real audiences.
-At the end of my first form year, I requested our geography teacher - a likeable lady called Miss Mwangi - to let me share a story with my classmates during her lesson.
-When she obliged, I entertained my classmates with a tale about HIV/AIDS that I had read in a magazine.
+It's not until I joined Starehe Boys' Centre in 2002 that I had opportunities to share stories with real audiences.
+In first form, I asked our geography teacher - a likeable lady called Miss Mwangi - to let me share a story with my classmates during her lesson.
+She allowed me.

-Well, I often felt nervous as I sat on the assembly hall podium, waiting to give a speech.
-But when I stood up and started speaking, my nervousness would disappear like darkness at dawn.
+Well, I felt nervous as I sat on the assembly hall podium, waiting to give the speech.
+But when I stood up and started speaking, my nervousness disappeared like darkness at dawn.
+And that's what happened to me several other times I gave speeches in the school.

-By far, the best speeches I ever delivered during my Starehe years were the three-day evening talks I gave in January 2007 when I was in the institute division of the school.
-Exhorting the students to think like geniuses, I ended the talks with a shaggy-dog story that set the whole assembly convulsing with laughter.
-Afterwards, a student approached me for a copy of the talks - a proof that they were really wonderful.
+But the speeches I gave in January 2007 when I was in the institute division of the school were the best.
+I urged the students to think like geniuses and ended with a shaggy-dog story that set the whole assembly convulsing with laughter.

-Since leaving Starehe in 2007, I haven't had many opportunities to speak to real audiences.
-But thanks to the internet, I have been able to carry on with my storytelling hobby by sharing stories on this blog.
+Since leaving Starehe in April 2007, I've not had many opportunities to speak in public.
+But thanks to the internet, I've carried on with my storytelling hobby.
+How?
+Oh, setting up this lovely blog!

 ---------------------------------------------------------------------